HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

   )
 }}

 The trend in LCP content types is similar to previous years (see also [2022](https://docs.google.com/spreadsheets/d/1TPA_4xRTBB2fQZaBPZHVFvD0ikrR-4sNkfJfUEpjibs/edit?gid=872701281#gid=872701281) and [2024](https://docs.google.com/spreadsheets/d/15038wEIoqY53Y_kR8U6QWM-PBO31ZySQGi147ABTNBc/edit?gid=1760287339#gid=1760287339) data).
 Images continue to dominate LCP elements across both device types, with 85.3% of desktop pages and 76% of mobile pages having an image as their LCP element.
 Text-based LCP elements account for much of the remainder—14.4% on desktop versus 23.7% on mobile.
 This gap likely reflects responsive design practices where hero images are resized, replaced with smaller visuals, or removed entirely on narrower viewports, allowing headline text to become the largest visible element instead.

-Inline images (data URIs embedded directly in HTML) remain negligible at under 0.5% for both desktop and mobile pages, suggesting developers recognize that base64 encoding bloats document size and makes no use of caching.
+Inline images (data URIs embedded directly in HTML) remain rare at around 0.5% of pages, indicating limited and careful adoption and awareness of the trade-offs related to larger HTML payloads and caching efficiency.

 #### LCP Image Formats